 Supportive Care Medicine - Palliative Care

-When supportive care medicine is consulted to assist, you will remain under the care of your own doctors.
-The program works with your healthcare team to help manage your pain and any other symptoms.
-Team members also can address things like advance healthcare planning to make sure that you are getting the types of care that fit your personal goals and values.
+When Supportive Care Medicine is consulted to assist, you will remain under the care of your own doctors.
+The program's interdisciplinary team of providers works with your healthcare team to help manage your pain and any other symptoms.
+Team members also can assist with communication needs and advance healthcare planning to make sure that you are getting the care that fits your personal goals and values.